Criminal Appeals Lawyer in Atlanta, Georgia

 Providing Skilled Legal Representation Throughout Georgia

-If you have been convicted of a crime in Atlanta, you have the right to appeal the decision.
+If you have been convicted of a crime in Georgia, you have the right to appeal the decision.
 The process is complex, and it takes a great deal of research and skill to successfully argue your case.
-That is why you need help from a lawyer who is familiar with the system and can develop a compelling argument on your behalf.
+That is why you need help from a criminal appeals lawyer in Georgia who is familiar with the system and can develop a compelling argument on your behalf.